GINAMO-EBVs/ginamo-workflows/README.md

 -	**GINAMO : From SNPs to genetic EBVs** : This workflow splits VCF file into individual population file and computes genetic essentiel biodiversity variables (EBVs), including diversity, inbreeding, differentiation and effective population size. (https://ecology.usegalaxy.eu/published/workflow?id=8f5c84fb0d286050)
 -	**GINAMO : SSR filtering** : This workflow quality filters microsatellite data on tabular format.
 Filters will be applied in the following order : individuals with missing data, loci with missing data and null alleles.  (https://usegalaxy.eu/published/workflow?id=e1c997e5ad520307)
 -	**GINAMO: From SSRs to genetic EBVs** : This workflow computes genetic essential biodiversity variables (EBVs), including diversity, inbreeding, differentiation and effective population size using microsatellite data. (https://ecology.usegalaxy.eu/published/workflow?id=5dc5e056c5f4e0da)
 -	**GINAMO : Decision support for population delineation using genetic clustering** : This workflow enables the delineation of populations using genetic data.
-It performs a dAPC and a estimates admixture coefficients using sparse Non-Negative Matrix Factorization algorithms.
-If you already have a preliminary population delineation, this allows you to test you populations using pairwise Fst. (*add links*)
+It performs a dAPC and a estimates admixture coefficients using sparse Non-Negative Matrix Factorization (sNMF) algorithms.

 (*add guidelines to use correctly Galaxy Ecology and how to use the workflows*)